- Custom Design

 Wood grain is formed as tree cells grow vertically, each new cell building upon the previous.
 This vertical growth pattern offers the tree great strength and elasticity as it is blown in the wind.
 In a cut-out wooden ring, this amazing feature becomes a flaw as the cells are split apart, creating weak areas within the band where water or pressure can cause the wood to snap.

-In comparison, the lamination and spiral form in a bentwood ring works with the natural strength found in trees.
+In comparison, the lamination and spiral form in bentwood ring designs works with the natural strength found in trees.
 In our opinion, it also produces the prettiest design and highlights the natural colours and pattern of the wood.

-GOLD & WOOD TOGETHER
+GOLD & SOLID WOOD TOGETHER

 When we began making rings in 2012, they were all-wood bentwood rings with no metal.
 In 2014, we began adding metal accents to our rings.
 Then, in 2016, we started making our rings by wrapping wood around a gold or silver base.